george-hawkins/arf-drone/transmitter-flight-modes.md

 Choose your own setup
 ---------------------

 The above setup tries to match the setup covered in the Painless360 video.
 But you should know enough now to be able to create whatever setup seems most logical to you.
-In the end I went for a different setup myself.
+In the end I went for something different myself.

 In my setup SA and SB are in the up position, as before, for flight mode 1, then I move SA to its middle position for flight mode 2 and to its down position for flight mode 3.
 Then (leaving SA in its down position) I move SB to its middle position for flight mode 4 and to its down position for flight mode 5.
 And then I have _SF_ set up as above in the emergency switch section, so I move it to its down position for flight mode 6.
 So unlike the Painless360 setup I don't have two ways to reach flight mode 6.
+And as flight mode 6 is activated by a single physical switch I don't need to create a logical switch for it.

 ![own logical switches](images/opentx-companion/own-logical-switches.png)